YamiMaou/laiza/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in QuietBrowser
+# Available keyboard shortcuts in Wexond

 ## Windows and Linux